MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Working-with-Printers.md

 Get-CimInstance -Class Win32_Printer
 ```

-You can also list the printers by using the **WScript.Network** COM object that is typically used in
+You can also list the printers using the **WScript.Network** COM object that's typically used in WSH
-WSH scripts:
+scripts:

 ```powershell
 (New-Object -ComObject WScript.Network).EnumPrinterConnections()
 ```

 Because this command returns a simple string collection of port names and printer device names
-without any distinguishing labels, it is not easy to interpret.
+without any distinguishing labels, it isn't easy to interpret.

 ## Adding a Network Printer